 What’s the law on unpaid leave?

-As you can see from the section above, unpaid leave is a pretty wide-ranging concept.
-There are no hard and fast rules on unpaid leave, simply because every type is slightly different.
+Unpaid leave is a pretty wide-ranging concept.
+There are no hard and fast rules simply because every type of unpaid leave is slightly different.

-Next, we’ll try to unpack the law surrounding the many different types of unpaid leave
+Next, we’ll try to unpack each type of unpaid leave and the law surrounding them.

 What’s the law on unpaid parental leave?